owncloud/owncloud-test-middleware/readme.md

 This is a middleware server for testing owncloud (owncloud10 or OCIS) with different Clients.
 This server handles the operations which are required to "get the server to a certain state"

 ### How it works
-Since most tests in owncloud are written in gherkin, the middleware server accepts gherkin step, parses it and runs the appropriate code to get the server to a certainstate.
+Since most tests in owncloud are written in gherkin, the middleware server accepts a gherkin step, parses it and runs the appropriate code to get the server to a certain state.

-for eg. If we want to run a gherkin step `Given user "Alice" has been created with default attributes`, the wen send this step to the middleware server which runs it and creates the user on the oc server with all necessary default attributes (displayname, email etc.) and also stores the user so that we can cleanup after the test is complete.
+For example, If we want to run a gherkin step `Given user "Alice" has been created with default attributes`, the wen send this step to the middleware server which runs it and creates the user on the oc server with all necessary default attributes (displayname, email etc.) and also stores the user so that we can cleanup after the test is complete.

 ### Endpoints
 - POST /init